 There is a very large amount of legislation relating to the environment and ISO 14001 requires its adherents to implement a system that allows them to identify and comply with all relevant legislation.
 This is likely to be the most difficult part of maintaining an EMS as legislation changes occur quite regularly, but there are various on-line resources that can be used.

 As with the 2015 revison of ISO 9001, ISO 14001:2015 also requires the organisation to undestand the context in which it operates as well as the expectations of any 3rd parties.
 And of course risk based thinking regarding the environment is expected to be embedded in the system and the organisation's people.

 ISO 14001 also requires the organisation to prepare for any potential emergency situations where these may have an adverse impact on the environment.
 In an oil refinery for example a plan would exist to cater for major oil spillages in order to prevent widespread contamination, however all organisations will incur some, albeit small scale, risks and so are expected to put in place the necessary preventive actions depending on the scenario envisaged.

 The ISO 14001 Assessment

-Once the new EMS is implemented and a round of internal audits and management reviews have been conducted an application for assessment can be made with an appropriate Certification Body who should ideally be UKAS accredited.
+Once the new EMS is implemented and a round of internal audits and management reviews have been conducted an application for assessment can be made with a UKAS accredited Certification Body.
 Quite often nowadays ISO 14001 is achieved in conjunction with ISO 9001, and sometimes also with ISO 45001, and ideally a combined assessment can be requested as this will be more cost effective than separate assessments for each standard and in any event the documented systems would ideally also be integrated, as is now the intention.

 All being well the assessor will there and then say that they will be "recommending" the organisation for certification (registration) and the certificate will normally arrive shortly thereafter.